Thinking about adopting a pit bull mixed with a rottweiler, but not sure if it’s the right combination for you?

 Part of the problem with figuring out what a pitweiler will look like is the fact that pit bulls don’t really have a breed standard.

-Remember, unless we’re talking specifically about the American Staffordshire Terrier, “pit bull” isn’t a recognized breed.
+Remember, unless we’re talking specifically about the American Staffordshire Terrier, “pit bull” isn’t a recognized breed by the AKC (although the American Pit Bull Terrier is recognized by UKC and the American Dog Breeders Association).

 The pit’s single-layered coat also comes in all different colors.
 Black, white, brown…even blue (grayish blue, actually).